-How an institution is organized, particularly within the State, is essential to understand its purposes, how it plans to fulfill them and foresee its development.
-In this respect, Senace has an advantage: its organization, mission and guidelines have been developed over a period of three years, in a planned and progressive manner, addressing its challenges and learning from the lessons of the environmental impact assessment under the sector-oriented model.
+How an institution is organized is essential to understand its purposes, how it plans to fulfill them and foresee its development.
+In this respect, Senace has an advantage: its organization, mission and guidelines have been developed over a period of three years, in a planned and progressive manner, addressing its challenges and learning from the lessons of the EIA under the sector-oriented model.

-Furthermore, since its creation, Senace has been implemented following the policies of public sector modernization22 and meritocratic management.
-The main purpose has been to obtain higher efficiency of the state apparatus to provide high quality services to the citizens, prioritizing and optimizing the use of the public resources.
+Furthermore, since its inception, Senace has been implemented following the policies of public sector modernization and meritocratic management.
+The main purpose has been to obtain higher efficiency of the state apparatus to provide high quality services to the citizens, prioritizing and streamlining the use of public resources.

-Senace's organic structure and its duties are explained below, as well as the institutional policy guidelines and their major objectives.
-All of them are designed to allow Senace to face the challenges of its creation: more efficiency and appropriate deadlines, as well as more accuracy, transparency and legitimacy.
+Senace's organizational structure and its duties are explained below, as well as the institutional policy guidelines and their major objectives.